aekazakov/genome-depot/README.md

 - External ID (someting like "NCBI:GCF_000006945.2")

-2. Import genomes into database, if input files have been uploaded to the server:
+2. Import genomes into database.
+If genome files have been uploaded to the server, they can be imported from the command line:

 activate virtual environment (source /path/to/virtualenv/bin/activate)